NMDlamini/EswaClansApp-/README.md

 git clone --branch master https://github.com/NMDlamini/EswaClansApp-.git
 ```

-Install the dependencies on both the Front-End and Back-End folders/directories of the app.
+Install the dependencies on the Front-End and Back-End folders/directories of the app.
 ```shell
 cd front-end
 npm install